softdocs/windows-dockerfiles/README.md

 ## Deployment

-To Deploy any docker containers from this repo pull them from Docker hub, as there is a repo with this image built and tagged accordingly.
+To Deploy any docker container from this repo make sure to pull them from Docker hub.
 ## Built With

 * [Docker](https://docs.docker.com/) - Used to containerize.